Certificate in Introduction to Counselling & Psychotherapy Studies

 How to Apply

-There are five steps for the intake process that have to be passed.
+There are three steps for the intake process that have to be passed.

-- Get two referees to submit a reference for you online here
+Get two referees to submit a reference for you online here by simply emailing them the link.

-Please note that after completing step one, two and three, you will get a confirmation of complete application by email from us.
-Only at that point are you eligible to progress to next steps (interviews).
+Please note that after completing step one and two, you will get a confirmation of complete application by email from us.
+Only at that point are you eligible to progress to next steps (your interviews) which we will lead after the closing date.